 Governments can lessen the impact

-The next Australian Government must boost investment in stronger homes and local infrastructure to make communities more resilient in the face of worsening extreme weather, and this investment must be matched by the states and territories.
+Boosting investment in stronger homes and local infrastructure can make communities more resilient in the face of worsening extreme weather.

-Australian Government investment in these measures needs to lift from $100 million to at least $200 million a year, or $1 billion over the next five years, matched by the states and territories meaning a $2 billion investment in better protecting Australian homes and communities.
+In February 2022, the Insurance Council released its Building a More Resilient Australia report, advocating for Australian Government investment in these measures to lift from $100 million to at least $200 million a year, or $1 billion over the next five years, matched by the states and territories meaning a $2 billion investment in better protecting Australian homes and communities.

 How will this investment help?